Getting started with QGIS#

 • QGIS is a desktop software: that means you get a program that opens up on your computer as a window with buttons you can click, forms you can fill out to do tasks, and it’s generally a visual interactive experience.

-• QGIS is backed by a large community of users, so it’s easy to find solutions to technical issues by using QGIS forums, blog and subreddit, which are listed here.
+• QGIS is backed by a large community of users, so it’s easy to find solutions to technical issues by using QGIS forums, blogs, or sub-reddits.
+The official QGIS community can be found here.
+Additionally, a list of helpful websites can be found on the wiki here.

 Open QGIS like any other program on your computer.
 The start screen of QGIS usually shows you the projects you worked on recently and the option to create a new project.